garretreichenbach/effortless-fabric/README.md

 In Single mode, you can place blocks beneath your feet by looking straight downward.
 Thus you can start construction in air or water.

+Use R key to toggle replace mode.

+Use M key to quickly cycle between X/Z Mirror modes (centered on player's position).

 ### Build Modes

 - **Disable**: Place in vanilla way